ericmconnelly/vio/README.md

 Chrome

 ## INSTALLING DEPENDENCIES

+Fork and clone this repo to your local machine

 Type these commands to get started:

 1. Follow this link to install Homebrew (http://brew.sh/) if you don't have one